-Recommended Websites -- Human Resources Management & Organizational Behaviour
+Recommended Websites -- Human Resource Management, Labour & Organizational Behaviour

 HR Council for the Nonprofit Sector Provides HR information for nonprofit organizations: HR management standards, a toolkit, case studies, labour statistics, trends and issues, etc.

 ILOSTAT This site by the International Labor Organization (ILO) provides labour statistics for over 200 countries and territories.
 Topics covered include wages, labour cost, employment and unemployment, occupational injuries, hours of work, strikes and lockouts, household income, and labour migration.

 NORMLEX ILO Information System on International Labour Standards

 Brings together information on International Labour Standards (e.g. ratification status, reporting requirements, etc.) as well as national labour and social security laws.

 Raising the Global Floor: Adult Labour By the McGill Institute for Health and Social Policy, this "World Legal Rights Database" features work policy data, allowing users to measure, compare and map labour policies from around the world.
 Policies included cover work schedules and hours, paid leaves, health and parental issues, elder care, and other family policies.